-We give all of our supporters the option to hear from us how they want, be it through email, post or over the phone; and when they want, from a few times a month to once a year.
+We give all of our supporters the option to hear from us how they want, be it through email, post or over the phone.
 We'll always respect the wishes of our supporters in their communication preferences, and make it easy for them to be changed.

 We'll never pressure or harass anyone into giving money or collecting money for us.
 And will always do our best to give helpful and comprehensive answers to any questions our supporters may have about us as a charity or our research.

 Protecting your data and working to the highest standards

 We promise to keep all of our supporter data safe and secture, and will never sell it on to a third party.
 We respect our supporter's right to privacy, and we fully comply with the Data Protection Act 1998.
 Our supporters have the right to ask to be deleted from our database at any time.

 We are a member of the Fundraising Standards Board, and registered with both the Charity Commission and the Information Commissioner’s Office.
 All our policies and procedures comply with the Institute of Fundraising’s Code of Practice.